Skip to main content

 • Leg press

-The most important piece of equipment in order to have a highly variable program is a barbell.
+A well-equipped home gym works great with Peak Strength.
+The most important single piece of equipment for a highly varied Training Plan is a barbell.

 • Barbell